bincrafters/community/README.md

 ## Using this Repository

 ### Requests for Packages
 Bincrafters follows the request in the Conan Center Index.
 Please post package requests there (and of course, search for prior requests for the same package, and simply upvote them).

 [Request new package](https://github.com/conan-io/conan-center-index/issues/new/choose)

 ### Issues
-If you have an issue with a Bincrafters package, please report it on the [Github Issues](https://github.com/bincrafters/community/issues) page of this repository.
+If you have an issue with a Bincrafters package, please report it on the [GitHub Issues](https://github.com/bincrafters/community/issues) page of this repository.

 ### Other Bincrafters Repositories
 If you submit a PR to another Bincrafters repository, please open an issue here to ensure we see it.
-We are working on a way to streamline the notification process so that this happens automatically, but Github doesn't have native support for this workflow so we have to engineer it ourselves.
+We are working on a way to streamline the notification process so that this happens automatically, but GitHub doesn't have native support for this workflow so we have to engineer it ourselves.

 ### Bincrafters Blog
 We will continue to announce important new content with blog posts, which are likely to link back to Wiki articles here.

 https://bincrafters.github.io